AlaBouali/bane/README.md

         </li>
         <li>
             <h2>Efficiency:</h2>
             <p><code>Bane</code> offers a streamlined and efficient process for security testing.
 It autonomously parses all available URLs, media sources (videos, images, etc.), and HTML forms, eliminating the need for manual intervention.
-This automation allows Bane to systematically test each element one at a time while respecting the form's input types.
+This automation allows <code>bane</code> to systematically test each element one at a time while respecting the form's input types.
 It intelligently fills each parameter with the appropriate values, optimizing the testing process for comprehensive security assessments.</p></li>

 </ul>